 After the Plunge.

 Get dried off and dressed before you leave the beach.
 Remove all wet clothing and get into dry clothes as soon as possible.
 Bring Warm dry socks and winter boots.
 Your feet are your first warming priority.
 Bring heating packs for your hands and feet.
 Layering sweatshirts and sweatpants are recommended after you get out of the water.
 Towels and wool blankets, a sleeping bag is also highly recommended.
-There will also be a warming tent and changing area inside available to those who need it.

 Fun for the whole Family.